kwdunaway/WGBS_Tools/README.md

 ### <a name="infoyaml"> info.yaml </a>

 This is a yaml file that contains system and genome specific information.
-It is separate from the rest of the code so that any user can modify it to work for whatever system and genome they are using.
+It is outside of the code so that any user can easily modify it to work for whatever WGBS experiment they desire.
 The first two lines will most likely not need to be modified:

 **adapter:** The adapter sequence for single end reads.
 This is used to trim reads that have adapter contamination.
 It may need to be changed if you are not using Illumina sequencing.

 **bs2_path:** The path for BS Seeker2 aligner.
 It is set assuming BS Seeker2 is in PATH.
-You can change this to point to a specific instance of BS Seeker 2 or in case you do not put it in PATH.
+You can change this to point to a specific instance of BS Seeker 2 or if you did not put it in PATH.

 The rest of the file contains genome specific information.
+You can have multiple genomes represented in the same file, but each genome must have a unique name.
 The format is:

 **genome:** Genome name.
-This needs to be unique throughout the file.
+This needs to be unique throughout the *info.yaml* file.

 **index:** Path to the BS Seeker2 index for this genome.
 (2 spaces preceding)

 **fasta:** Location of a single fasta file containing all chromosomal sequences.
 (2 spaces preceding)

-**chroms:**
+**chroms:** Each line after this represents a single chromosome in your genome.
+(2 spaces preceding)

+**chromname: size** Chromosome name (as defined by fasta/bs2index) and then size of chromosome in bp.
+Each line is a different chromosome.
+(6 spaces preceding)

 ### <a name="pm_bed"> pm_bed </a>